google-deepmind/xmanager/docs/xm_launch_api_principles.md

 But while doing so we must maintain enough order to not get lost in the process.
 It should be possible to look back and tell which changes were helpful and which broke our model.
-So infrastructure needs to guide users towards good engineering practices.
+So the infrastructure needs to guide users towards good engineering practices.